The Distortion of Binomial Voting Defies Expectation: Abstract

 \section{Abstract}

 In computational social choice, the \emph{distortion} of a voting rule quantifies the degree to which the rule overcomes limited preference information to select a socially desirable outcome.
 This concept has been investigated extensively, but only through a worst-case lens.
 Instead, we study the \emph{expected distortion} of voting rules with respect to an underlying distribution over voter utilities.
-Our main contribution is the design and analysis of a novel and intuitive rule, \emph{binomial voting}, which provides strong expected distortion guarantees for all distributions.
+Our main contribution is the design and analysis of a novel and intuitive rule, \textit{binomial voting}, which provides strong distribution-independent guarantees for both expected distortion and expected welfare.